-Percent Proportion of Workers Diagnosed as BeS by Reporting Organization (n=544) (2002-2021) \
+Percent Proportion of Workers Diagnosed as BeS by Reporting Organization (n=545) (2002-2022)

-\ Some reporting organizations have provided data that predate the 2002 start date of the Registry.
+Some reporting organizations have provided data that predate the 2002 start date of the Registry.

 This figure presents the distribution in percent of beryllium sensitization (BeS) cases by reporting organization.
-Of the 20 reporting organizations, about 50% of total BeS cases are associated with the Y-12 and HAN sites.
+Of the 20 reporting organizations with at least 1 reported Be sensitization, about 50% of total BeS cases are associated with the Y-12 and HAN sites.

-Percent Proportion of Workers Diagnosed as CBD by Reporting Organization (n=155) (2002-2021) \
+Percent Proportion of Workers Diagnosed as CBD by Reporting Organization (n=155) (2002-2022)

-\ Some reporting organizations have provided data that predate the 2002 start date of the Registry.
+Some reporting organizations have provided data that predate the 2002 start date of the Registry.

-This figure presents the distribution in percent for the 11 reporting organizations with workers diagnosed with chronic beryllium disease (CBD).
+Of the 27 active sites, 11 reporting organizations have reported at least one worker diagnosed with chronic beryllium disease (CBD).
+This figure presents the distribution in percent for those 11 reporting organizations with workers diagnosed with CBD.
 Approximately 62% of total CBD cases are associated with the Y-12 and HAN sites.

-Number and Percent of Workers Categorized by Number of Years Following Hire Date, Undergoing BeLPT and Diagnosed with BeS or Diagnosed with CBD (n=44,926) (2002-2021) \
+Number and Percent of Workers Categorized by Number of Years Following Hire Date, Undergoing BeLPT and Diagnosed with BeS or Diagnosed with CBD (n=47,374) (2002-2022)

-\ Some reporting organizations have provided data that predate the 2002 start date of the Registry.
+Some reporting organizations have provided data that predate the 2002 start date of the Registry.